A province-by-province look at returning to school during the COVID-19 pandemic

 Prince Edward Island

-The P.E.I. back to school plan has raised many concerns about staffing and safety on buses.
+The P.E.I. back-to-school plan has raised many concerns about staffing and safety on buses.
 To date, the plan states wearing a clean non-surgical mask is highly recommended but not mandatory.

 School bus drivers in the province are represented by CUPE Local 1145 and teachers by the P.E.I.
 Teachers' Federation.
 Both groups are demanding better staffing and more supports for a safe return to school.